India's Tata buys majority stake in online grocer BigBasket

-Tata Sons (TATAS.UL) has acquired a majority stake in online grocery seller BigBasket, putting the Indian conglomerate in a direct race with e-commerce players Amazon.com Inc (AMZN.O), Walmart's (WMT.N) Flipkart and Reliance Industries (RELI.NS).
+BENGALURU (Reuters) -Tata Sons has acquired a majority stake in online grocery seller BigBasket, putting the Indian conglomerate in a direct race with e-commerce players Amazon.com Inc, Walmart’s Flipkart and Reliance Industries.

 The stake was bought by Tata Digital Limited, a unit of Tata Sons.
 Tata on Friday declined to give further details on the deal, while BigBasket did not immediately respond to a Reuters request for comment.